Photon emissions from Kerr equatorial geodesic orbits: Conclusion

 \section{Conclusion}

 In this paper, we studied the observability of the emitters moving along the equatorial geodesics of a Kerr black hole with arbitrary spin $a$ by computing the PEP and MOB of the photons that escaped from these emitters.
 We considered the emitters with four basic motion classes: plunging, trapped, bounded, and deflected motions.
 The motion class of an emitter was determined by its energy $E_s$ and angular momentum $l_s$.
 In addition, an emitter's position and radial motion direction are labeled by $r_s$ and $s_r$, respectively.
 The results of PEP and MOB were shown in Figs.~\ref{fig:mtisco}--\ref{fig:highspin}, depending on the black hole spin $a$ and the emitter's parameters $(E_s,l_s,r_s,s_r)$.

 We found that the results for the prograde and retrograde emitters with the same motion class exhibited similar features, as shown in Figs.~\ref{fig:mtisco}--\ref{fig:mptTogether}.
 On the other hand, from Fig.~\ref{fig:ptbd}, we saw that the results for the emitters with different motion classes showed distinct features.
 For photon emissions from a plunging or trapped emitter, as the emitter's radius is decreasing, the PEP decreases monotonously and reaches zero at the horizon, and the MOB is positive at the beginning but tends to $-\infty$ in the end.
-For photon emissions from a bounded or deflected emitter, the PEP is always more than $1/2$ and the MOB is always positive.
-In particular, for the marginal or nearly marginal emitters ($l_s\approx l^u$) with high energy, the observable region could extend to the places very close to the event horizon (see Fig.~\ref{fig:mptTogether}).
-Moreover, the marginal plunging and trapped emitters have good observability until they reach the position of the radial double root, while after crossing the double root, the emitters fade away suddenly.
+For photon emissions from a bounded or deflected emitter, the PEP is always more than $1/2$ and the MOB is always positive, that is, the bounded and deflected emitters have good observability on their whole orbits.
+For photon emissions from a marginal plunging and trapped emitters in the region $r_s\geq r_\ast$, the PEP is also greater than $1/2$ and the MOB is positive as well, so that the marginal plunging and trapped emitters have good observability until they reach the position of the radial double root.
+Therefore, for the nearly marginal emitters ($l_s\approx l^u$) with high energy, the observable region could extend to the places very close to the event horizon.